Will there be a new 'headship' bishop?

 "The House also accepts that the presence in the College of Bishops of at least one bishop who takes the Conservative Evangelical view on headship is important for sustaining the necessary climate of trust."
 (GS Misc 1077 Paragraph 30).

-The Rt Revd Rod Thomas retired in 2022 and was succeeded in his role by the Rt Revd Rob Munro, although, due to some episcopal reorganisation, Bishop Rob is the Bishop of Ebbsfleet, rather than Maidstone.
+The Rt Revd Rod Thomas retired in 2022.
+He was succeeded by the Rt Revd Rob Munro, although, due to further episcopal reorganisation, Bishop Rob was made the Bishop of Ebbsfleet rather than Maidstone.

-Yesterday, exactly ten years on from that first consecration, the Independent Reviewer, Canon Maggie Swinson has recommended that extra support is needed for those providing extended episcopal oversight to conservatives.
-Her report investigated the Bishop of Ebbsfleet's workload and that of the Provincial Episcopal Visitors (PEVs) who serve the traditional catholic congregations.
+This week, exactly ten years on from that first consecration, the Independent Reviewer, Canon Maggie Swinson, recommended that extra support be given to those providing extended episcopal oversight to conservative parishes.
+Her report investigated the Bishop of Ebbsfleet's workload and that of the Provincial Episcopal Visitors (PEVs), who serve the traditional catholic congregations.

 The report reveals that in 2024, Bishop Rob served about 152 parishes, almost 50% more parishes than the average bishop in the Church of England.
-But what is more, those 152 parishes have an average electoral roll of 165 and a Usual Sunday Attendance (USA) of 158, with many more children than average.
-The only dioceses with anything like that kind of attendance are London, Oxford, Southwark and Chichester.
-The table below offers some of their relevant statistics for comparison, alongside those for Bath and Wells which has been included as an 'average' diocese.
+But what is more, those 152 parishes are unusually 'succesful'.
+They have an average electoral roll of 165 and a Usual Sunday Attendance (USA) of 158, with many more children attending than the average parish.
+To focus on just one of these metrics, the only dioceses with anything like that kind of USA are London, Oxford, Southwark and Chichester.

 In effect, the Bishop of Ebbsfleet is offering pastoral and sacramental episcopal ministry to one of the largest dioceses in the Church of England, with nothing like the same levels of episcopal support.
-It should, of course, be recognised that Bishop Rob does not have the same legal responsibilities as a diocesan, but as the report says "these roles do not fit neatly into the role of suffragan, having aspects of the diocesan bishop’s role but generally without the ultimate safeguarding and governance responsibilities which are carried by Diocesan Bishops."
+It should, of course, be recognised that Bishop Rob is not a 'diocesan bishop' but neither is he merely a suffragan' - in a sense he falls between the gaps.
+As the report says "these roles do not fit neatly into the role of suffragan, having aspects of the diocesan bishop’s role but generally without the ultimate safeguarding and governance responsibilities which are carried by Diocesan Bishops."

-Yet, given that his parishes are also scattered across the country, from Plymouth to Newcastle (not forgetting the occasional visit to Leipzig, in the Diocese of Europe), it is perhaps unsurprising that Canon Swinson concluded that, "this ministry is, in its current form, unsustainable in the medium and long term."
+To make this more complicated, the parishes he cares for are widely scattered across the country, from Plymouth to Newcastle (not forgetting the occasional visit to Leipzig, in the Diocese of Europe).
+So, it is perhaps unsurprising that Canon Swinson concluded that, "this ministry is, in its current form, unsustainable in the medium and long term."

-The Independent Reviewer also found that provision for traditional catholic parishes in the Province of York, "is potentially inadequate because of the increase in workload of the Bishop of Beverley following the retirement of the Bishop of Wakefield."
+In the same report, the Independent Reviewer found that provision for traditional catholic parishes in the Province of York was also, "potentially inadequate because of the increase in workload of the Bishop of Beverley following the retirement of the Bishop of Wakefield."

-The good news for conservatives is that Canon Maggie Swinson has recommended that further epsicopal support is provided in both cases.
-She suggests a part-time bishop to help the Bishop of Beverley and the need for, "[S]ome deputisable support" for the Bishop of Ebbsfleet.
-In both cases, she also proposes that in the interim, additional support should be provided,"with those tasks not requiring episcopal ordination."
-Perhaps each of these posts would benefit from an Archdeacon?
+The good news for conservatives is that Canon Maggie Swinson has recommended that further epsicopal support be provided in both cases.
+She suggests a part-time bishop to help the Bishop of Beverley and "[S]ome deputisable support" for the Bishop of Ebbsfleet.
+Recognising that the appointment of such bishops are beyond her remit, she also proposes that in both cases additional interim support should be provided for, "those tasks not requiring episcopal ordination."
+It is unclear whether she had an archdeacon, chaplain or PA in mind.

 Forward in Faith have welcomed the Report, saying that they are, "strongly of the view that it is vitally important for the Church of England’s future good health, including its standing within the universal church, that the full breadth of its Christian witness continues to flourish, and consequently that the additional resources required to conduct episcopal ministry under the Declaration are provided in full."